 Board of Directors

-Every four years the Ministry of Education, Science and Culture appoints a five-member board to oversee the Árni Magnússon Institute for Icelandic Studies.
+Every four years the Ministry of Culture and Business Affairs appoints a five-member board to oversee the Árni Magnússon Institute for Icelandic Studies.
 Three of the directors are nominated by the University Council of the University of Iceland, while two are appointed directly by the Ministry, one of whom acts as chairperson.

 The Institute’s current Board of Directors:

-- Dagný Jónsdóttir, chairperson, scholar and former member of the Icelandic parliament Althingi
+- Illugi Gunnarsson, chairperson, former member of the Icelandic parliament Althingi

 - Sigrún Magnúsdóttir, vice-chair, former Minister